Recent Advancements in Machine Learning For Cybercrime Prediction: Introduction

+ML, DL and TL are widely employed in cybersecurity, particularly in predicting cyber-physical system (CPS) attacks like those in smart grids and autonomous vehicles \cite{al2018cyber,sedjelmaci2020cyber}.
+The reliability of CPSs is vital, and ML, DL, and TL help analyze their data to preempt threats.
+Network security benefits from these techniques too, especially in thwarting distributed denial of service (DDoS) attacks \cite{sachdeva2022machine,dasgupta2022machine}.
+ML detects DDoS attacks by scrutinizing network traffic patterns, while DL employs neural networks to classify traffic as normal or malicious \cite{guo2022gld}.
+TL augments DDoS detection by leveraging pre-trained models for feature extraction.
+Additionally, Active Learning (AL) and Reinforcement Learning (RL) based approaches \cite{wang2023implementing,yin2020apply} are emerging to address earlier limitations in cybercrime prediction, selecting informative samples and refining model performance.
+These promising techniques are at an early research stage, potentially enhancing prediction models significantly as research in active and reinforcement learning in cybercrime prediction progresses.

 This survey research article aims to provide an overview of the state-of-art techniques in cybercrime prediction using ML, DL, and TL.
 We also discuss early-stage methodologies like AL and RL emerging in cybercrime.
-Figure details the scope of taxonomies in this study.
-In section \ref{sec:CC_Methods}, we discuss different methods commonly used to perform cybercrime activities.
-In Section \ref{sec:CC_Predict}, we discuss the latest research on ML, DL, TL and early-stage adaptive learning algorithms used for cybercrime predictions.
-We then highlight the challenges with these methods in section \ref{sec:CC_Compare}.
-Finally, the article will also highlight critical innovations, identify potential research gaps and areas for future research and provide recommendations for practitioners and policymakers in cybersecurity in section \ref{sec:CC_Discussion} and conclude in section \ref{sec:CC_Conc}.
+Figure \ref{fig:CC_taxonomies} details the scope of taxonomies in this study.